 Meloxicam is a nonsteroidal anti-inflammatory drug (NSAID).
 Meloxicam works by reducing hormones that cause inflammation and pain in the body.

-Meloxicam is used to treat pain or inflammation caused by arthritis.
+Meloxicam is used to treat pain or inflammation caused by osteoarthritis or rheumatoid arthritis in adults and children who are at least 2 years old.

 Meloxicam may also be used for purposes not listed in this medication guide.